samz7/rl-experimets/README.md

 ### TODOS

-* [main.py]Change the per time step policy update to episodic policy update.
-* [utils.py]Comment the util functions.
+* [utils.py] figure out why the policy is getting stuck in one aciton

 ### Prerequisites